The Simulated Catalogue of Optical Transients and Correlated Hosts (SCOTCH): Transient-Host Galaxy Correlations (WGTMAP)

 \subsection{Using short-duration gamma-ray bursts as a proxy for kilonova correlations}

-The discovery of gravitational-wave event GW170817, followed by short-duration ($\lesssim2$ sec) Gamma-Ray Burst (sGRB) GRB170817A a few seconds later and the optical kilonova (KN) AT2017gfo several hours later, confirmed the association of these signals during a likely neutron star - neutron star merger \citep{2017Abbott_BNSMerger,2017Abbott_GRB170817}.
-The multi-band photometry of AT2017gfo, an event which took place in the nearby ($z\approx0.00972$) galaxy NGC~4993, provided direct evidence for compact mergers as a site where r-process elements are forged.
+The discovery of gravitational-wave event GW170817 by the LIGO and Virgo collaborations, followed by short-duration ($\lesssim2$ sec) Gamma-Ray Burst (sGRB) GRB170817A a few seconds later and the optical kilonova (KN) AT2017gfo several hours later, confirmed the association of these signals during a likely neutron star - neutron star merger \citep{2017Abbott_BNSMerger,2017Abbott_GRB170817, Goldstein2017}.
+The multi-band photometry of AT2017gfo, an event which took place in the nearby ($z\approx0.00972$) galaxy NGC~4993, provided direct evidence for compact mergers as a site where r-process elements are forged \citep{Drout2017}.
 Nevertheless, many questions remain.
 Although the colour of the emission reveals information on the fraction of lanthanides and actinides produced from the neutron-rich ejecta, more events are needed to understand the relationship between an event's emission and its precise nucleosynthetic yield.
 Further, the differences between KNe generated from the merging of a neutron star-black hole system and those originating in a neutron star-neutron star collision remain unknown.
 Though there have been no observations of KNe from a neutron star-black hole system yet, numerical simulations show differences between these types of KNe \citep{Kawaguchi_KNeNumericalSim,2014Tanaka_anotherKNeNumSim,2019Shibata_neutronStarBinaries,2021Bulla_polarizedKNe}.
 The strength of the subsequent electromagnetic signal also encodes information regarding the neutron-star equation of state \citep{2017Bauswein_NSEoS,2021Li_NICER,2021Raaijmakers_NICER}.
-Because our knowledge of these systems starts and ends at this prototypical event, owing to the large sky localization area with LIGO and the low intrinsic event rate, additional KN discoveries in upcoming surveys would vastly improve our understanding of these systems.
+Because our knowledge of these systems starts and ends at this prototypical event, owing to the large sky localization area of gravitational wave observations -- especially when events are observed only in some of the existing detectors -- and the low intrinsic event rate, additional KN discoveries in upcoming surveys would vastly improve our understanding of these systems.